Royal Infirmary of Edinburgh: Lauriston Place

 In 1871 a new Superintendent, Charles Hamilton Fasson, was placed in overall charge of the Drummond Street infirmary but felt a new hospital was required on modern standards, and convinced Edinburgh Town council to underwrite the cost of a new infirmary on Lauriston Place.
 He oversaw the design and construction and remained Superintendent of the new infirmary until his death in 1892.

 In 1879, at the instruction of the then Lord Provost, Thomas Jamieson Boyd, the infirmary moved to a new location, then in the fresher air of the edge of the city.
 The site, on Lauriston Place, had been occupied by George Watson's Hospital (a school, known then as a hospital).
 The school moved a short distance away to the former Merchant Maiden Hospital (another school) in Archibald Place.
 The original school building, by the same William Adam as the earlier infirmary, was incorporated into the new David Bryce-designed infirmary buildings and the chapel remained in use for the entirety of the infirmary's occupation of the site.

 In the 1920s, the hospital needed to expand, and once again George Watson's College was asked to move.
 An arrangement was reached to acquire the school's site, with the school to remain there until new premises could be built elsewhere.
 By 1932, the school's new premises in Colinton Road were ready, and the old Archibald Place building was demolished to make way for the Simpson Memorial Pavilion, used primarily as a maternity wing.
 In 1948, the infirmary was incorporated into the National Health Service (NHS).
 The liver transplant unit opened in 1992.

+From 1922 to 1966, a nurses’ home for the hospital occupied the former premises of the Woodburn Sanitorium.
+The building would eventually become part of the Astley Ainslie Hospital.

 In May 2001, Lothian Health Trust sold the 20 acre Lauriston Place site for £30 million to Southside Capital Ltd., a consortium comprising Taylor Woodrow, Kilmartin Property Group, and the Bank of Scotland.
 It has been redeveloped as the Quartermile housing, shopping, leisure and hotel development.
 Much of the David Bryce infirmary will remain visible, but some infirmary buildings have been demolished.
-In the build-up to the move to Little France, the Royal Charter awarded by George II in 1736 was rediscovered.
+In the build-up to the move to Little France, the royal charter awarded by George II in 1736 was rediscovered.